MollyAdamsson/elevated-eats/README.md

 This epic takes care of the frontend of the website where the users are able to leave reviews on each others posts and review each others profiles.
 Here the user interact with the API and they can rate/review what and who they want.

-### Contact

-This epic takes care of the frontend of the website where the users are able to contact each other via the API backend.
-Here they can send private messages.

 # By Epic:

 ### Set up